Faith-Inspired Learning for Life

-A. All activities are indoors in multiple buildings on the beautiful Freeman Academy camps - Pioneer Hall, Sterling Hall, Frontier Hall, Maintenance Building, Heritage Hall Museum and Historic Bethel Church.
+A. All activities are indoors in multiple buildings on the beautiful Freeman Academy camps - Pioneer Hall, Sterling Hall, Frontier Hall, Maintenance Building, Heritage Hall Museum.
 All buildings are connected by sidewalks.

 Q. Is booth space available for private vendors?

 A. No. Space is limited and all proceeds are designated to benefit Freeman Academy.

 Q. Is there a place to rest during the afternoon?

 A. Yes.
 There are benches in several locations on the campus.
 There are tables and chairs in Sterling Hall where you may rest or enjoy an afternoon snack.

 Activities and demonstrations take place all over the Freeman Academy campus during Schmeckfest.
 They are open from 1:00 p.m. until 7:00 p.m. unless otherwise noted:

 Cheese Pockets, Poppyseed Rolls, Fruit Pockets, Peppernuts, Sausage Making, New Years Cookies, Rope Making, Basket Weaving, Tatting, Spinning